vinayakmishar4/Inventory-Management-System-with-JSON/README.md

      Update Inventory Items: Modify existing inventory items' details as needed.
      JSON Storage: Utilizes JSON for data storage, ensuring compatibility and ease of use.
      User-Friendly Interface: Simple and intuitive interface for managing inventory.
+# Requirements
+    Python 3.x

+    Basic knowledge of file handling in Python